projectsesame/sesame/site/content/resources/upgrading.md

 $ kubectl apply -f {{< param base_url >}}/quickstart/v1.2.1/sesame.yaml
 ```

-This will remove both the Envoy and Contour pods from your cluster and recreate them with the updated configuration.
+This will remove both the Envoy and Sesame pods from your cluster and recreate them with the updated configuration.
 If you're using a `LoadBalancer` Service, (which most of the examples do) deleting and recreating may change the public IP assigned by your cloud provider.
 You'll need to re-check where your DNS names are pointing as well, using [Get your hostname or IP address][12].

-**Note:** If you deployed Contour into a different namespace than `projectcontour` with a standard example, please delete that namespace.
+**Note:** If you deployed Sesame into a different namespace than `projectsesame` with a standard example, please delete that namespace.
-Then in your editor of choice do a search and replace for `projectcontour` and replace it with your preferred name space and apply the updated manifest.
+Then in your editor of choice do a search and replace for `projectsesame` and replace it with your preferred name space and apply the updated manifest.

 ### The less easy way

-This section contains information for administrators who wish to apply the Contour 1.1.0 to 1.2.1 changes manually.
+This section contains information for administrators who wish to apply the Sesame 1.1.0 to 1.2.1 changes manually.

-#### Upgrade to Contour 1.2.1
+#### Upgrade to Sesame 1.2.1

-Change the Contour image version to `docker.io/projectcontour/contour:v1.2.1`.
+Change the Sesame image version to `docker.io/projectsesame/Sesame:v1.2.1`.

 #### Upgrade to Envoy 1.13.1

-Contour 1.2.1 requires Envoy 1.13.1.
+Sesame 1.2.1 requires Envoy 1.13.1.
 Change the Envoy image version to `docker.io/envoyproxy/envoy:v1.13.0`.

 #### Envoy shutdown manager

-Contour 1.2.1 introduces a new sidecar to aid graceful shutdown of the Envoy pod.
+Sesame 1.2.1 introduces a new sidecar to aid graceful shutdown of the Envoy pod.
 Consult [shutdown manager]({% link docs/v1.2.1/redeploy-envoy.md %}) documentation for installation instructions.

-## Upgrading Contour 1.0.1 to 1.1.0
+## Upgrading Sesame 1.0.1 to 1.1.0

 ### Required Envoy version